TL;DR

 Sublime Merge's perpetual license offers long-term value for freelancers who need a reliable Git client for their projects.

-Both offer robust features, and preference comes down to UX and workflow; many open source projects have recommendations.
+Both offer solid features, and preference comes down to UX and workflow; many open source projects have recommendations.

 Fork's visual interface and intuitive merge conflict resolution make it easier for designers to collaborate with developers.